narbonnais/Code-Review-Progress-Tracker/README.md

 - **Clear Marks**: Remove review marks from a section or clear all marks in a file.
 - **Persistent State**: Review marks are saved and restored across VS Code sessions.
 - **Explorer Badges**: Add visual badges (✓, ?, !, ⊘) to files in the explorer.
+- **Scope Controls**: Right-click files or folders to add, remove, or ignore them in the review scope.
+- **Coverage Navigation**: Click any file in the Review Coverage tree to open it instantly in the editor.
 - **Live Updates**: Line highlights adjust when you edit the document.

 ## Installation